sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/batch_changes/index.md

 > NOTE: **Make sure your local development environment is set up** by going through the "[Getting started](https://docs.sourcegraph.com/dev/getting-started)" guide.

 1. Since Batch Changes is an enterprise-only feature, make sure to start your local environment with `./enterprise/dev/start.sh`.
 1. Go through the [Quickstart for Batch Changes](https://docs.sourcegraph.com/batch_changes/quickstart) to create a batch change in your local environment.

-- **Remember:** If you create a batch change, you're opening real PRs on GitHub.
-Make sure only [testing repositories](#github-testing-account) are affected.
-If you create a large batch change, it takes a while to preview/create but also helps a lot with finding bugs/errors, etc.
+See "[Testing repositories](#testing-repositories)" for a list of repositories in which you can safely publish changesets.
 1. Now combine what you just did with some background information by reading the following:

 - [Batch Changes architecture overview](https://docs.sourcegraph.com/dev/background-information/architecture#batch-changes)